-In May 2001, via an email introduction made by a classmate of mine, I was contacted by an editor at the British Film Institute’s Sight & Sound magazine.
-It opened with a “Sensitivity: Confidential” line but I guess that, since the results of that decade’s survey had been published and even succeeded by another decadal poll, and since no national security issue seems to be at stake, I could quote portions from the exchanges.
+In May 2001, via an introduction made by a professor, I was contacted by an editor at the British Film Institute’s Sight & Sound magazine.
+It opened with a “Sensitivity: Confidential” line but I guess that, since the results of that decade’s survey have been published and even succeeded by another decadal poll, and since no national security issue seems to be at stake, I could quote portions from the exchanges.
 “We are starting to compile a database of possible contributors to the [next year’s] poll….
 I will send out a more thorough questionnaire, requesting your top ten once the project begins in earnest, as at this stage we are still trying to identify more key figures from around the world” (“Sight & Sound Top Ten Poll” email, May 22, 2001).
 It also requested for more possible Filipino contacts but the person later said that she could only get in touch with one of them, so in effect – since 1992 contributor Agustin Sotto had just passed away – there were only two 2002 contributors from the Philippines.
 (Speaking of national security, one of my later messages, sent a week after the 9/11 terrorist incident, started with “Relieved to report that I’ve lived through the attacks on lower Manhattan, thanks to my holing up in Brooklyn [which I used to think made me less fortunate]” [“Filipino critics’ availability” email, Sept.
 18, 2001]; I seem to have lost the message that precipitated this response.)

 On Valentine’s Day the next year, the formal invitation came, from another sender: “As you may know, every ten years since 1952, Sight & Sound magazine has published a ‘Top Ten’ list of films based on an extensive poll conducted among the world’s most respected film critics.
 Over the decades this has become an important gauge of film opinion” (“Sight & Sound Top Ten” email, Feb.
 14, 2002).
 Since I’d done canon exercises for Philippine cinema, and completed graduate-level course work in film, I figured I’d participate just this once, as I would for all the other canon projects I ever got involved in.
 I prefaced my list with a short paragraph that included, “I have been maintaining a personal canon for the past few years.
 I find it has not changed much since I first drew it up, so here are the films” (“Re: Sight & Sound Top Ten” email, Feb.
 15, 2002).